-Who?
-Topic Required actions SPECTATORS Social distancing Supporters, parents, and other spectators should remain socially distanced whilst attending events.
+Who? Торіс Required actions SPECTATORS Social distancing Supporters, parents, and other spectators should remain socially distanced while attending events.
 Spectator groups must be restricted to discrete six-person gathering limits and spread out, in line with wider Government guidance, ensuring space for officials, coaches and substitutes.
-There should be no mingling between groups.
-Once in a six-person group, you should stay in it.
-Specific FA guidance and protocols for clubs who have paying spectators in the men's National League System here and the Women's Football Pyramid tiers 3 to 6 is available here .
-PLAYERS, MATCH Hygiene Hands should be washed at the earliest opportunity and personal equipment should be wiped down with a disinfectant.
-OFFICIALS AND COACHES Individuals should take their own kit home to wash it themselves, rather than have one person handling a large quantity of soiled materials.
+Participants playing indoor football must adhere to the facility's Covid-19 secure guidelines on spectators.
+Specific FA guidance and protocols for clubs who have paying spectators in the men's National League System is available here and the Women's Football Pyramid tiers 3 to 6 is available here .
+PLAYERS, MATCH OFFICIALS AND COACHES Hygiene Hands should be washed at the earliest opportunity and personal equipment should be wiped down with a disinfectant.
+Individuals should take their own kit home to wash it themselves, rather than have one person handling a large quantity of soiled materials.
 Where kit absolutely has to be shared or kept together (e.g. last-minute stand-in players, shortage of kit, or an essential club function), each person handling it must wash or sanitise their hands immediately after and appropriate cleaning arrangements for the kit must be made.
 Coaches are encouraged to maintain a record of the regular cleaning of club or team equipment that players use, and review the risk assessments you undertake in between sessions, learning from any changes you need to apply.
-EVERYONE Social distancing After training sessions and/or matches, participants must maintain government mandated social distancing for social interaction.
+EVERYONE Social distancing After training sessions and/or matches, participants must maintain Government-mandated social distancing for social interaction.
 This includes in any available changing rooms, showers, and any clubhouse facilities or other venue that participants may congregate in afterwards.
-Bars and restaurants, which includes any food or drink facilities inside a clubhouse, have been able to open since 4 July, in accordance with the Government guidance.
+Bars and restaurants, which includes any food or drink facilities inside a clubhouse, have been able to open since 4 July, in accordance with the Government guidance .
 Departing Please depart following the traffic-flow system that the venue will have in place.
-CLUBS AND FACILITY OWNERS Hospitality venues (e.g. clubhouse bars) In line with the Government's announcement on 22 September, these must close at 10pm.